 Debra Jenks was born in Niagara Falls, NY, and lives and works in New York City.
 She received a BFA from SUNY Buffalo, and an MFA from CUNY Hunter College.

 Her exhibitions include Stux Gallery (NYC), White Columns (NYC), The New Museum (NYC), Albright-Knox Art Gallery (Buffalo, NY), Hallwalls Center for Contemporary Arts (Buffalo, NY), Ruth Bachnor Gallery (Los Angeles, CA), Gallery Lombardi (Austin Texas), Kuf-Mold (Rotterdam, the Netherlands.)
-She is a recipient of fellowships from Yaddo, The Blue Mountain Center, Villa Montalvo, and The New York Foundation for the Arts.
-Her writing has appeared in The Brooklyn Rail, Downtown Express, ChelseaNow, The Villager, Pierogi Press, LiVE Mag!, and CLWN WR.
-She teaches at New Jersey City University.
+She is a recipient of fellowships from Yaddo, The Blue Mountain Center, Villa Montalvo, The Edward Albee Foundation, and The New York Foundation for the Arts.
+Her art reviews and poetry have appeared in The Brooklyn Rail, Downtown Express, ChelseaNow, The Villager, Pierogi Press, LiVE Mag!, and CLWN WR.